 Is there any better feeling than winding a fresh set of the best electric guitar strings onto your guitar, tuning up and strumming an open chord to hear those notes ring out clear and true?
-Answers on a postcard.
+If there is, we haven’t found it yet.

+Strings are such a crucial link in your electric guitar sound chain, it's not surprising that when they feel and sound great, you can get the best out of your sound.
 Sometimes the tone and feel of fresh electric guitar strings can even get you out of a creative rut.
-Strings are such a crucial link in your electric guitar sound chain, that it's not surprising that when they feel and sound great, you can get the best out of your sound.
 On the other hand, it's pretty common for sub-par strings to inhibit your playing too.